RocketStarMan7285/RocketStarMan7285/README.md

 # Hello there! / ¡Hola! / こんにちは!👋
 ## About me
-I'm actively seeking an entry-level full-time position that aligns with my interests in software engineering, web development, and data science!
+I'm actively seeking a full-time tech position that aligns with my interests in software engineering, web development, and data science!
 Available to work onsite in the Tampa, Florida area or remotely!

-In the meantime, I would like to offer my services as a freelance:
+In my downtime, I would like to offer my services as a freelance:
-  - Programming Tutor
+  - STEM Tutor, with a focus on Programming
   - Software Developer
   - Web Developer

+Please visit my Fiverr account in the links section of my profile if my services pique your interests!

 ## My Credentials
 Bachelor of Science, Computer Science, University of South Florida, 2024